 Taft College is dedicated to providing financial aid to those eligible students who are achieving consistent progress toward a specific educational objective.
 The student is responsible for setting an objective, achieving adequate grades and completing the courses required.

-In order to be eligible to receive financial aid, students are required to enroll in a course of study leading to an associate degree, an eligible vocational certificate, or a transfer degree program to a four-year college or university, maintain Satisfactory Academic Progress (SAP) and have not reached their lifetime eligibility limit.
+In order to be eligible to receive financial aid, students are required to enroll in a program of study leading to a degree or certificate, maintain Satisfactory Academic Progress (SAP) and have not reached their lifetime eligibility limit.
 Effective with the 2012-2013 Academic Year new federal regulations defines the lifetime eligibility limit as 6 full time years for Pell Grants.
 Recipients in all Federal, State and Institutional programs are determined to be making satisfactory academic progress under the following circumstances:

 Federal regulations require schools to establish satisfactory academic progress standards for students applying for and receiving federal aid.
-These regulations require the Financial Aid Office to review all periods of a student’s enrollment history regardless of whether financial aid was received, to determine if a student is making satisfactory academic progress towards an educational objective.
-A student’s progress will be evaluated at the end of the fall, spring and summer semesters by the standards outlined below.
-All periods of enrollment will be evaluated regardless of whether or not financial aid was received.
+These regulations require the Financial Aid & Scholarships Office to review all periods of a student’s enrollment history regardless of whether financial aid was received, to determine if a student is making satisfactory academic progress towards an educational objective.
+A student’s progress will be evaluated at the end of the fall and spring semesters and the summer session by the standards outlined below.
 Any official academic transcripts from other colleges received by Taft College will be utilized in the review of our Satisfactory Academic Progress standards once the transcript has been evaluated and units have been posted to the Taft College transcript.

 These standards apply to all students who apply for and receive financial aid from the following programs: